astutespruce/sarp-connectivity/analysis/prep/boundaries/README.md

 ## 4. Create boundary vector tiles

-Vector tiles are are created for each of the boundary layers.
+Vector tiles are are created for each of the boundary layers using `analysis/prep/boundaries/create_region_tiles.py`.

-Depending on which analysis region you are creating tiles for, run one of:

-- `analysis/prep/boundaries/generate_region_tiles.sh`
-- `analysis/prep/boundaries/generate_sarp_tiles.sh`

-Both create files with the same name in the same location, because only one set is intended to be used at a time within this project.